sdslabs/slack-github/README.md

 How to use
 ==========
-1. clone the repository : **git clone git@github.com:sdslabs/slack-github.git**
+* clone the repository : `git clone git@github.com:sdslabs/slack-github.git`
-2. add remote for your heroku application address **git remote add git@heroku.com:YOUR-APP-NAME.git**
+* add remote for your heroku application address `git remote add git@heroku.com:YOUR-APP-NAME.git`
-3. add heroku config variables..
+* add heroku config variables..

->(URL variable is required)
+>URL variable is required

-$ heroku config:set URL=Your-Slack-Incoming-Webhook-Url
+`$ heroku config:set URL=Your-Slack-Incoming-Webhook-Url`

-(USERNAME and CHANNEL variables are optional)
+> `optional variables`

+>USERNAME (username, who you want to send messages in chat, ex. bot)

+>CHANNEL (channel in slack client for messages, ex. general)

-4. deploy the application to heroku.
+* deploy the application to heroku.
-5. Add Your heroku app's address to your GitHub repo's Webhook Settings.
+* Add Your heroku app's address to your GitHub repo's Webhook Settings.

 ![image][1]